-- 1. Plug the power cord into the projector and into a wall socket.
+- Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
-Check that the Power indicator on the projector lights orange after power has been applied. - Remove the lens cap.
-If it is left on, it could become deformed due to heat. - Press and hold (for 2 seconds) the Power button on the remote control or projector to start the unit.
-The Power indicator light flashes green and stays green when the unit is on. - The start up procedure takes about 30 seconds after pressing Power.
-In the later stage of start up, a default BenQ logo is projected. - If you are prompted for a password, press the arrow buttons to select the four password digits, then press Auto.
-For information about the password function, refer to "Utilizing the password function" on page 21.
+Check that the Power indicator on the projector lights orange after power has been applied. - 2.
+Slide open the lens cover.
+If it is left closed, it could become deformed due to heat.

+3. Press and hold (for 2 seconds) the Power button on the remote control or projector to start the unit.
+The Power indicator light flashes green and stays green when the unit is on.

+The start up procedure takes about 30 seconds after pressing Power.
+In the later stage of start up, a default BenQ logo is projected.

+- 4. If you are prompted for a password, press the arrow buttons to select the four password digits, then press AUTO.
+For information about the password function, refer to "Utilizing the password function" on page 22. - 5.
+Switch all of the connected equipment on. - 6.
+The projector will start to search for input signals.
+The current input source being scanned displays at the center of the screen.
+The search will continue until an input source signal is detected.

-You can also press Source on the projector or remote control to select your desired input signal.
-For more information, please refer to "Switching input signal" on page 25.
+You can also press SOURCE on the projector or remote control to select your desired input signal.
+For more information, please refer to "Switching input signal" on page 23.

 If the frequency/ resolution of the input signal exceeds the projector's operating range, you will see the message "Out of Range" displayed on a blank screen.
+Please change to an input signal which is compatible with the projector's resolution.
+See "Timing chart" on page 46 for details.